 Also check out my guide: “How to Get Free Food in Minnesota During COVID.”

 DISCOUNTS DISCOUNTS DISCOUNTS

 Also, limited income families can receive free or discounted admission to these museums and attractions in Minnesota.
-(Check with each attraction before going as some of this funding has changed.)

 Don’t miss my guide: The Ultimate List of Minnesota Family Fun!

 Twin Cities Newspaper Deals – Find more ideas for fun and save money with coupons when you subscribe to a local newspaper like the Star Tribune or Pioneer Press!
 I have some AWESOME deals!
 Check them out!

 Get some free stuff with my guide: FREEBIES for Kids & Families in Minnesota!

 Do you have a FREE idea to add to this list?
 Do you have an update or correction?
 Comment below or email me at email@example.com.

 Fantastic resource!
 Can we share a link in the community section of our next newsletter?